SylvainTirreau/hubspot-cms-JetBrains/REFERENCES.md

 ## current_page_num
 The integer index of the current page of blog posts in the view.

+## default_dnd_module
+Creates a wrapped module inside a drag-and-drop area.
+Parameters:
+- path(string) Path to the module.
+- offset(integer) Number of rows to offset the module in the row (0-11).
+- width(integer) Number of rows wide the module should be.
+- flexbox_positioning(string) Adjust position of the module inside the row.
+Possible values are TOP_LEFT, TOP_CENTER, or TOP_RIGHT.

+## default_module
+A module
+Parameters:
+- module_id(String) The id of the module to render
+- path(String) The path of the module to render.
+Include leading slash for absolute path, otherwise path is relative to template.
+Reference HubSpot default modules with paths corresponding to their HubL tags such as @hubspot/rich_text, @hubspot/linked_image, etc.

 ## defined
 Return true if the variable is defined